 Descending triangles have top trend lines that keep going down, while the bottom trend line stays the same.
 The concept is that the heights keep falling and so the time runs out until this house of cards collapses.

-The lowest trend line we drew is based on the body of the candle from the price's $ 6.000 low.
-You can decide for yourself whether to use the wick base or the candle body base.
-What happens when the current trend bears fruit quickly - how do we imagine that?
+The lowest trendline we drew is based on the body of the candle from the price's $ 6.000 low.
+You can decide for yourself whether you use the wick base or the candle body base.
+What happens if the current trend bears fruit quickly - how do we imagine that?
 We believe the body of this candle is a support line - which appears to be the case given the low of $ 8.342 on the next big red wick.

 So we saw a green candle body go above the top trend line.
-This was answered with a red candle in the next trading week, but the breakout is not yet denied.
-The market assumed a reversal, but without that confirmation candle on the weekly chart, there is no certainty.
-That candle closed on March 11th and the most optimistic scenario was just above the trendline.
-For this to happen the prize must be kept above $ 10.000.
+This was answered with a red candle in the next week of trading, but the breakout is not yet denied.
+The market anticipated a reversal, but without that confirmation candle on the weekly chart, there is no certainty.
+That candle closed on March 11th and the most optimistic scenario was just above the trend line.
+For this to happen, the prize must be kept above $ 10.000.

 If the price continues to deteriorate, what can we predict next?
 We have the red wick from the $ 6.000 candle as the next measurement point.
 If we were to create a chart using the candle as the bottom trend line, we would likely see a retest of the $ 6.000 lows very soon.

-We explained how an inverted cup and an inverted handle were formed.
-We are currently in the handle phase.
-The descending triangular breakout has occurred but has not yet been confirmed.
-A confirmation of a break out of this triangle also coincides with the continuation within the upward channel of the handle.
+Let us now include the indicators we explained earlier: If we remember the cup and handle pattern, we see that we are currently in the handle phase.
+The descending triangle breakout has occurred but has not yet been confirmed.
+Confirmation of a break out of this triangle also coincides with the continuation within the upward channel of the handle.

 It's been a while since we saw an ascending triangle on the weekly chart.

 The price rose and rose and never fell again once it passed the $ 5.000 mark.
-Why is this?
-Since the bullish ascending triangle was experiencing a legitimate breakout, it meant a lot from a technical analysis perspective.
-The reality was that the rapidly rising trendline was being respected by the market.
+Why is that?
+Since the bullish ascending triangle was making a legitimate breakout, it meant a lot from a technical analysis perspective.
+The reality was that the rapidly rising trend line was being respected by the market.

-Those who traded at the time knew how bad the mood was and weren't expecting a break at $ 5.000 - even if there had been a break, everyone thought it would only be a day or two.
-In hindsight, it all makes sense when you look at a chart.
+Those who traded at the time knew how bad the mood was and didn't expect a break at $ 5.000.
+Even if there had been a break, everyone thought it would only be a day or two.
+In retrospect, it all makes sense when you look at a chart.

 Double Bottom (bullish) & Double Top (bearish)

-The "double bottom" is a very basic trading pattern that exists when the market hits a bottom and then finds support at the next test.
+The "double bottom" is a very basic trading pattern.
+It occurs when the market hits a low point and then finds support during the next test.
 The double bottom is confirmed after the failure of the repeat test and answered with a bounce.
 However, while a double bottom is indeed bullish, you need to look at larger patterns and indicators to determine the size and sustainability of the bounce.

 Example of a double bottom:

 As you can see in the graph above, the course has "fallen off a cliff" and hit first bottom.
 He tested that cliff (the cutout) again, but came back down and bounced as soon as he found support there.
-Trade can move bullish when price comes above the cutout and turns it into a support level.
+Trade can go bullish if price comes above the cutout and turns it into a support level.

 Example of a double top:

-The "double top" occurs when price hits a high, is corrected, retests the high and does not break.
-The relapse leads to a test of the clipping.
+The "double top" pattern occurs when price hits a high, is corrected, retests the high, and does not break.
+The relapse leads to a test of the cutout.
 Should it be broken, it will go very backwards.
-Depending on the timing chart you're looking at, the downtrend could last hours, days, weeks, or even months.
+Depending on the timing chart you are looking at, the downtrend could last hours, days, weeks, or even months.

 Head and shoulder (bearish)